-The word zipper would make no sense to anyone there.
+The word zipper would make no sense to anyone.
 You might be considered a little wonky talking about such things.

 You need to be careful about what you say or reveal about future inventions.

-And I don't think friends went around calling one another dummy, back then, even just for fun.
+And I don't think friends went around calling one another dummy, back then either.